-The coronavirus situation doesn’t need to prevent you from trying delicious food and keeping your body fuelled and healthy.
-You can visit Glovo or Ubereats or other delivery websites, pick anything you want and have it delivered to your location.
+The coronavirus situation doesn’t need to prevent you from trying delicious food and keeping your body fueled and healthy.
+You can visit Glovo or Ubereats or other delivery websites, pick anything you want, and have it delivered to your location.

 - Watch an Italian movie

 If you can’t explore the city because of the restrictions, you can watch an Italian movie instead!
 We all know that feeling when we watch a movie, we see a scene filmed where we’ve been and we scream ‘I’ve been there!”
 How about watching a movie about Milan while you are in Milan?
 It suddenly changes your current experience of the city.
 For a list of the 10 best Italian movies of all time, click here.